segunak/SegunAkinyemi.com/docs/_posts/2025-11-14-microsoft-fabric-lakehouse-sql-analytics-endpoints.md

 ![FabricExample](/assets/images/example-fabric-name.png)

 And side note, I'm digging the new SSMS logo.
 Makes me feel very modern, very suave, very cool.
-Like a cool, hip, in the know, data kind of guy, rather than an ancient on-premises SQL Server legacy infrastructure DBA type of guy, which I'm totally _not_.
-But looking at the old SSMS logo did at times make me feel like one of those legends (shout out to everyone doing data engineering before both ChatGPT and StackOverflow, you deserve your flowers).
+Like a hip, in the know, fresh, data modernist kind of guy, rather than an ancient on-premises SQL Server legacy infrastructure [DBA](https://voiceofthedba.com/2018/04/04/is-the-dba-title-dying/) type of guy, which I'm totally _not_.
+But looking at the old SSMS logo did at times make me feel like one of those legends (shout out to anyone who was doing data engineering before ChatGPT, you deserve your flowers).

 <div style="text-align: center;">
   <img src="/assets/images/new-ssms-logo.png" alt="New SSMS Logo" style="width: 30%;" />
 </div>

-## Why This Is Actually Better
+## Why This Is Better

 I think this architecture is actually better.
 It makes my life easier at least.
-In the early days, each Lakehouse had its own endpoint.
+In the early days of Fabric (which, given how fast they release updates, is just months ago), each Lakehouse had its own endpoint.
 At some point recently, Microsoft changed this.
 The documentation just hasn't caught up yet.

 Here's why having one endpoint per workspace is superior: